 Education Grants for Single Mothers and Fathers

-Do you ever wonder whether ads promoting free “Grants for Single Mothers” are authentic?
-Unfortunately, many of the ads for single mother grants or single parent grants are not genuine, cost-free grant programs.
+Do you ever wonder whether ads promoting "free grants for single mothers” are authentic?
+Unfortunately, many of the promotions for single mother grants or single parent grants are not genuine, cost-free grant programs.
 Some of them lead to lists of financial aid programs that you can purchase, and others are simply scams aimed at taking money from those who most need the assistance.

 However, there are some authentic programs offering grants for single mothers and fathers, including those listed below.
 There are also merit-based educational grants for single parents and programs to help repay borrowed funds.